Prograf-UFF/ConformalLayers/README.md

 - `padding` (`int`, `tuple` or `str`, optional) – Padding added to both sides of the input.
 Default: 0.
 - ` ` (`int` or `tuple`, optional) – Spacing between kernel elements.
 Default: 1.
 - `groups` (`int`, optional) – Number of blocked connections from input channels to output channels.
 Default: 1.

+#### <u>Linear</u>

+The library includes the `cl.Identity` module, a placeholder identity operator that is argument-insensitive.
+Refer to [PyTorch documentation page](https://pytorch.org/docs/stable/generated/torch.nn.Identity.html) for details.

 #### <u>Pooling</u>